jvaubourg/puppetlabs-nginxpack/README.md

 Reverse-proxy vhost allowing you to seamlessly redirect the traffic to a remote webserver.

-Default listen identical to basic vhosts, and reach remote server on port 80 without using SSL:
+Default listen identical to basic vhosts and remote server reached on port 80 without using SSL:

     nginxpack::vhost::proxy { 'foobarlan':
       domains   => [ 'foobar.example.com' ],